On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

-We apply this result to the singular ideal $J$ in the reduced $C^*$-algebra of a non-Hausdorff groupoid.
-The following Theorem reduces the density question for $J \cap \cg$ in $J$ to one about density of ideals in isotropy group $C^*$-algebras.

-\begin{thmB}[See Proposition \ref{DensChar}] Let $G$ be an amenable and second-countable \'etale groupoid.
-Then, $J\cap \cg$ is dense in $J$ if and only if $J_{x} \cap \mathbb{C}[G^{x}_{x}]$ is dense in $J_{x}$ for all $x\in \Gu$. \end{thmB} The isotropy fibres $J_{x}$ are calculated explicitly in \cite[Theorem~5.5]{Hume}.
-Moreover, when $G$ is covered by countably many bisections and $G^{x}_{x}$ is amenable, it is shown $J_{x}$ equals the ideal $J_{G^x_x, \mathcal{X}(x)}$ defined as the intersection of the kernels of quasi-regular representations associated to subgroups of $G^{x}_{x}$ in a certain a collection $\mathcal{X}(x)$.
-We refer the reader to Subsection \ref{SubSectCharDens} for the definition of $\mathcal{X}(x)$ and $J_{G^x_x, \mathcal{X}(x)}$.
-The following is then a rephrasing of Theorem B.
+We apply this result to the singular ideal $J$ in the reduced $C^*$-algebra of a non-Hausdorff groupoid (see Proposition \ref{DensChar}).
+The isotropy fibres $J_{x}$ are calculated explicitly in \cite[Theorem~5.5]{Hume}, where it is shown that $J_{x}$ is equal to an intersection of kernels of quasi-regular representations associated with subgroups of $G^{x}_{x}$ in a certain collection $\mathcal{X}(x)$.
+This ideal is denoted $J_{G^x_x, \mathcal{X}(x)} \trianglelefteq C^*(G^x_x)$.
+We refer the reader to Definition~\ref{dfn:mathcalX(x)} and Section \ref{sub:CharDens} for the definitions of $\mathcal{X}(x)$ and $J_{G^x_x, \mathcal{X}(x)}$.